citrus-finance/citrus-docs/docs/products/vaults.md

 # Vaults

-Status: Live, working on V2
+Status: V1 Live.
+Working on V2

 We provide different set of vaults, the majority will be yield farming.
 Those vaults will be used by the lending platform for earn yield for its unused funds.